ietf-scitt/draft-steele-cose-merkle-tree-proofs/draft-steele-cose-merkle-tree-proofs.md

 Leaf Bytes:

-: TBD
+: A merkle tree leaf is labelled with the cryptographic hash of a sequence of bytes.
+These bytes may be structured as a combination of Payload and Extra Data.

 Merkle Tree:

 : A Merkle tree is a tree where every leaf is labelled with the cryptographic hash of a sequence of bytes and every node that is not a leaf is labeled with the cryptographic hash of the labels of its child nodes.

 Merkle Tree Root: